mrbusche/backseatfan.com/_posts/2010-02-25-massive-foreign-dunk-kicked-in-balls.md

   </p>

   <p>
     I can't tell you who the teams are, or what language it is, or who it was.
 This was in the youtube info <span>Carmatic Pistoia - Bialetti Scafati, so that might mean something? </span> I just know it was a massive dunk, and the defender got kicked in the balls.
-Little surprised the announcer didn't say &#8220;GGGGGGGOOOOOOOOOOOOALLLL&#8221; I thought they did that for all sports.
+Little surprised the announcer didn't say "GGGGGGGOOOOOOOOOOOOALLLL" I thought they did that for all sports.
   </p>
 </div>